devang-mehta/ciderseq2/how_to_python_macOS.md

-# HOW TO INSTALL PYTHON 3 and Required Modules on macOS X
+# How to install PYTHON 3 and Required Modules on macOS X

 A detailed guide on our favorite way to locally install Python and the required packages on your macOS X machine.